hermangroup/docs/masternodes/setup-win.rst

 - 100 HTA (Voting Masternode) or 5000 HTA (Content Distribution Masternode)
 - A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported
 - A Windows 10 instance.
-- Since we are assume this is home network ports need to be publicly open on the Internet.
+- Since we are assuming this is a home network, ports need to be publicly open on the Internet.
 This normally requires Port Forwarding on your router, which is out of scope for this document.
-Search engine Port Forwarding.
+Use your favorite search engine to research Port Forwarding.
    - Voting Masternode: TCP Port 10101, 4001
    - Content Distribution Masternode: TCP Port 10101, 4001, 80, 443
    - When asked to allow firewall access by Windows, on any of the steps below, please select Allow.